21/2/2021Victoria Harbour Cruise Hong Kong

 Quick tips for your first trip to Hong Kong

 Visiting Hong Kong for the first time?
-Here are some quick tips for your trip – for a full list of things you ought to know before your trip, head on over here to read 11 things you should know before visiting Hong Kong!
+Here are some quick tips for your trip – for a full list of things you ought to know before your trip, head on over here to read important things you should know before visiting Hong Kong and some common Hong Kong travel mistakes to avoid making.

-• Most visitors opt to book hotels on Hong Kong Island or on Kowloon side.
+🛏️ Booking hotels in Hong Kong: Most visitors opt to book hotels on Hong Kong Island or on Kowloon side.
 Look into hotels in Wan Chai, Central, Soho, Sheung Wan and Causeway Bay for maximum convenience!
-Click here to book accommodation in Hong Kong or check out some of my personal recommendations for the best boutique hotels here.

 Click here for all of my Hong Kong insider travel tips and guides!